Bedrock-OSS/bedrock-wiki/docs/blocks/block-models.md

 mentions:
     - QuazChick
     - SmokeyStack
-description: Learn how to setup custom model for your block.
 ---

 Although custom blocks are unable to make use of vanilla [block shapes](/blocks/block-shapes), we can create our own models which follow a similar format to entity models.
 This tutorial will walk you through the process of creating a custom block model for a "paper bag" using [Blockbench](https://blockbench.net).
 You should learn the main features of Minecraft geometry tailored towards creating custom blocks from this tutorial.